📜 Introduction.

 - Forbidden CIty: Viator.com (about 18€)

 At the end of July, the heat in Beijing can be intense, but it’s still wise to carry an umbrella for sudden summer showers.
-Always keep an insect repellent with you, preferably one containing DEET since many attractions are surrounded by greenery.
-I personally used Jungle Formula Molto Forte and found it very effective.
+Always keep an insect repellent with you, preferably one containing deet since many attractions are surrounded by greenery.

 In the more touristy areas, you’ll find plenty of shops renting Hanfu, the traditional Chinese attire, often offering makeup and hairstyling services as well.
-The studio I booked through Klook.com had staff who spoke a bit of English (a rare and welcome surprise in China).
+To avoid language barrier, it would be better to book it via a third-party platoform.

 Keep in mind that the cable car at the Great Wall is only included in the ticket if you board at Watchover 14.
 I took it from Watchover 6 instead and had to pay an additional fee of about ¥100.

-Lastly, note that the final entry to the Forbidden City is at 4.00 PM.
+Lastly, note that thefinal entry to the Forbidden City is at 4.00 PM.
 Plan your visit carefully, as the site is vast and usually crowded.
 Two hours may not be enough to see everything.
-Tickets also tend to sell out quickly, so it’s best to book in advance through platforms like Viator or Klook to secure your entry.
+As I mentioned above, tickets also tend to sell out quickly, so it’s best to book in advance through platforms like Viator or Klook to secure your entry.

 🎈 Conclusion.